OSSSP/Unwumbo/README.md

 - All the words in the inputted text are put into a list.

-- Common English words (the, of, an, etc.) are removed from the list.
+- Common English words such as articles (the, a, an) and prepositions (of, at) are removed from the list.

 - A dictionary is created from the list of words, with each key being a unique word from the list.
 The value of a key is the number of times that key (word) appears in the list.